This underground museum, circled by black walls and enlightened in a very particular way, presents relatively little known ... More

 This is where Auguste Rodin spent the last years of his life, from 1908 to 1917.
 Since then, his superb

-sculptures and private art collection have been housed here at the Rodin Museum (Musée Rodin).
-There are a number ...
+sculptures and private art collection have been housed here.
+There are a number of sculptures in the garden, including ...